Meet John Smith, Managing Director of CXC Global Americas.

 JS: In a sense, it is.
 But there are ways for organizations to effectively operate global businesses in this new environment.
 One way is using contingent workforce in other countries — it solves a lot of problems.
 But as we discussed, labor law and payroll compliance in the foreign country must be addressed.

-If you’d like to speak with John or one of our leadership team, please submit the below contact form.
+If you’d like to speak with John or one of our leadership team, please contact us.